 There are different strategies where rail bundling can be used, each associated with specific service times:

 - Direct trains are commonly the preferred option since they convey the advantage of faster services and economies of scale (no bundling involved).
 However, they also require sufficient volumes to justify the use of block trains that are entirely dedicated between an origin and a destination.

-- Hub-and-spoke trains combine multiple origins and destinations by the use bundling at a major hub.
-They require large volumes as each spoke much generate enough traffic to justify a unit train.
+- Hub-and-spoke trains combine multiple origins and destinations by the use of bundling at a major hub.
+They require large volumes as each spoke generates enough traffic to justify a unit train.
 The complexity of switching rail cars, or moving containers between trains, requires additional time.